Fighting Talk: The "Stuart Hall incident"

 Fighting Talk made national news with an episode broadcast on 12 March 2005.
 The panel consisted of Danny Kelly, Will Buckley, John Rawling and Stuart Hall.
 Presenter Christian O'Connell asked the panel: "What other former all-conquering nations, clubs or individuals would you like to see have a renaissance?"
-Hall responded with "Zimbabwe" and criticised President Robert Mugabe, saying "...don your flannels, black up, play leather on willow with Mugabe cast as a witch doctor.
-Imagine him out at Lord's casting a curse; tincture of bat's tongues, gorilla's gonads, tiger's testicles...".
-Shortly afterwards, O'Connell was heard to ask studio staff "Are we still on air?"
+Hall responded with "Zimbabwe" and criticised its president Robert Mugabe, saying "...don your flannels, black up, play leather on willow with Mugabe cast as a witch doctor.
+Imagine him out at Lord's casting a curse; tincture of bat's tongues, gorilla's gonads, tiger's testicles..."
+Shortly afterwards, O'Connell was heard to ask studio staff, "Are we still on air?"

 During the same show, Hall was also asked for his opinion on sporting stars acting as role models for young people.
-In his response, he defended swearing by footballers suggesting that "your average 10-year-old can instruct you in oral or anal sex".
+In his response, he defended swearing by footballers suggesting that "your average 10-year-old can instruct you in oral or anal sex."
 The incidents were widely reported in the national press, although neither attracted significant criticism from listeners.

-Fighting Talk: Any Other Business
+Any Other Business

 A one-off, politics-based show — using the name of Fighting Talks 'Any Other Business' round — was broadcast on Sunday 17 December 2006 at 19:00, presented by Richard Bacon.
 A run of four further shows billed as Fighting Talk: Any Other Business were broadcast between 15 July and 5 August 2007.
 The host was the original Fighting Talk presenter Johnny Vaughan and guests included Alan Duncan, Diane Abbott, Stephen Pound, Arabella Weir and Robin Ince.

 Book

-A Fighting Talk tie-in book, Fighting Talk: Flimsy Facts, Sweeping Statements and Inspired Sporting Hunches, edited by regular pundit Will Buckley, was published by Hodder & Stoughton on 2 October 2008.
+A tie-in book, entitled Fighting Talk: Flimsy Facts, Sweeping Statements and Inspired Sporting Hunches, edited by regular pundit Will Buckley, was published by Hodder & Stoughton on 2 October 2008.